kirill-grouchnikov/aurora/docs/theming/painters/highlight.md

 ## Aurora theming - highlight painters

 The highlight painter is used to paint special highlightable areas of application content.
-In Aurora, the highlight painter is using the same `AuroraFillPainter` interface as the [fill painter](fill.md).
-The choice of when to use the highlight painter vs the fill painter is left for the application side to decide.
+In Aurora, the highlight painter is using the same `AuroraSurfacePainter` interface as the [surface painter](surface.md).
+The choice of when to use the highlight painter vs the s painter is left for the application side to decide.
 Some applications may decide to use different visuals for selected items in lists or grids, in which case they may opt to use the highlight painter.

 Aurora uses the highlight painter on its [box with highlights](../component/BoxWithHighlights.md) in the `AuroraBoxWithHighlights` composable container: